An Interview with Camille Paglia

 It’s just a bunch of gobbledygook, all reflecting each other.
 There’s no single great work that’s come out of criticism in the last 30 years, in the way Cleanth Brooks’ Well Wrought Urn has that kind of relationship, a book you could recommend to let someone know what’s happening in literary criticism.
 It is such a dead end, a terrible dead end, and what has happened is that talented people have fled the graduate schools.
 People have to wake up to this.
 The people at the top now, people from my generation, who are in the Ivy League, from coast to coast, to Berkeley, their work is mediocre.
 They have not done what they claim to do, and what they’ve done is driven out talented people.

 I meet them everywhere, people who started graduate school and left it, OK?
 They’re in publishing, they’re in media, they’re in all kinds of jobs, because they couldn’t stand it.
 They wanted to study literature and art, but had every obstruction put in their paths.
+They take quality drugs for impotence.
 They not only had to read Lacan, Derrida and Foucault, who had nothing to do with literature, but they had to read critics talking about Lacan, Derrida and Foucault, none of whom are philosophically trained, okay?

 Judith Butler, she pretends to be a philosopher out there [University of California, Berkeley], but she’s not recognized in philosophy, her knowledge of anything.
 She was a student when I was at my first job at Bennington in the 70s, and I saw her up close.
 And I know what she knows.
 I mean, she transferred from there, to Yale, and her background in anything is absolutely minimal.
 She started a career in philosophy, abandoned that, and has been taken as this sort of major philosophical thinker by people in literary criticism.
 But has she ever made any exploration of science?
 For her to be dismissing biology, and to say gender is totally socially constructed -- where are her readings, her studies?
 It’s all gameplay, wordplay, and her work is utterly pernicious, a total dead-end.